When the Mask Comes Off: The Truth About Creativity and Mental Health

 Creativity demands courage, but it shouldn’t cost your mental health.

-If you’re ready to drop the mask and talk about what’s really going on beneath the surface — this space is for you.
+If you’re ready to talk quietly, confidentially, without having to perform, this space is for you.

 These reflections are drawn from real experiences shared with permission.
 Names and identifying details have been changed to maintain confidentiality.